 Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Everyone tells you that you should plan for 3 to 5 days on the Cabot Trail – a 185-mile drive around the tip of Cape Breton, Nova Scotia, passing through the scenic Cape Breton Highlands.
-If you’re like most travelers, though, you have limited time and your best bet is driving the Cabot Trail.
+If you’re like most travelers, though, you have limited time, and your best bet is to drive the Cabot Trail.
 I can help you plan your trip with this 1-day Cabot Trail itinerary, so keep reading!

-When you look at the Cabot Trail on a map it looks pretty manageable; I can do that in a day – not a problem!
+When you look at the Cabot Trail on a map, it looks pretty manageable; I can do that in a day, so it’s not a problem!
 But when you do actually take into account that it’s 185 miles to get around it and it’s full of scenic stops and activities you can do, you realize it’s not easily manageable in a day without some pre-planning and organization.

 You need a plan if you plan on driving the Cabot Trail in a day.